 Shortly

-- The IG Hanf is fundamentally opposed to a blanket THC upper limit.
+- The IG Hanf is fundamentally opposed to a blanket limitation of the THC content.

 - A differentiated view is required for cannabis flowers, cannabis extracts and edibles.